c0cc0a/c0cc0a/README.md

 ## What i like:
-With regard to coding, I started out with shell scripting (bash) and now I am mostly focused on Python and C++, but I am also keep practicing Bash on the side as well as Powershell.
+With regard to coding, I started out with shell scripting (bash) and now I am mostly focused on Python and C++, but I am also keep practicing Bash as well as Powershell.
 I am also studying HTML, Javascript and PHP.

 ## My Github: